Everything About Commercial Food Waste Disposal🍲🥡

-There are certain alternatives you can do for the disposal of your commercial food waste.
+There are certain alternatives you can make for the disposal of your commercial food waste.

 The Closed Loop company in Australia has developed composting machines suitable for cafes and restaurants – something that can help in commercial food waste disposal.
 We quote from the article below:

 “It transforms food waste into a concentrated compost that’s used to revitalise and nourish the soil.
 It was a key component in making Melbourne’s green cafe Silo by Joost a 100 per cent waste-free cafe.”